abraham/mastodon-dart/packages/mastodon/doc/ListsApi.md

 Add accounts to a list

 Add accounts to the given list.
 Note that the user must be following these accounts.
+Version history:  2.1.0 - added

 ### Example
 ```dart